-The primary watercourse originates to the west, as a steep network of unmapped incised gullies.
-At the central area of the development, the main watercourse joins a moderate (approx. 0.3 ha) dam.
+The primary watercourse originates to the west, as a large dam (approx. 2 ha) with several 1st order tributaries.
+At the western extent of the development, the main watercourse is joined by a second watercourse where it spills from a moderate (approx. 0.5 ha) dam.
+Upstream of this second dam, the watercourse becomes poorly defined, however is tributed by overflow from a third dam of similar size.
+In the region of this third dam, water flows are generally overland.
 A significant proportion of the catchment of the primary watercourse is gained directly rather than tributary.

-The primary watercourse is assessed as a 1st order Strahler, natural nonperennial watercourse with a channel width of 2 m to 20 m.
+The primary watercourse is assessed as a 2nd order Strahler, natural nonperennial watercourse with a channel width ranging from 10 m (in the west, outside of the site) to 100 m (in the east, outside of the site).